Alvinceleste2/lexify/README.md

 With all this in mind, the `.csv` file will finally be created and ready for the import.
 Help and further documentation refering to csv import can be found here: https://brainscape.zendesk.com/hc/en-us/articles/115002369931-How-do-I-import-a-csv-file-correctly

+>[!NOTE]
+> Please be aware that due to `Brainscape` implementation, the import, for the moment, must be made from a mobile device.
+Otherwise, the `.csv` file will not be readen properly.
+This could possibly change in the future.

 ## Examples
 ## Example 1
 ### Example `.txt` file (words.txt):